ElementalMC/PK-Addons/README.md

-    "author": "Cozmyc", // the plugin author, multiple authors/maintainers can be listed "category": "Ability / Earth / Sand", // add whatever tags you wish! makes it easier to find "last_update": "July 17, 2024", // the date the addon/plugin was last updated, it should be in this format for sorting "latest_version": "1.0.7", // the most recent version for the below links "download_url": "https://github.com/CozmycDev/PK-SandSpout/releases", // download page for the addon "source_url": "https://github.com/CozmycDev/PK-SandSpout/", // information page for the addon "min_mc_version": "1.16.5", // the lowest MC version the addon is known to support "max_mc_version": "1.21.1", // the highest MC version the addon is known to support "min_pk_version": "", // the lowest PK version the addon is known to support "max_pk_version": "" // the highest PK version the addon is known to support }
+    "author": "Cozmyc", // the plugin author, multiple authors/maintainers can be listed "category": "Ability / Earth / Sand", // add whatever tags you wish! makes it easier to find "last_update": "July 17, 2024", // the date the addon/plugin was last updated, it should be in this format for sorting "latest_version": "1.0.7", // the most recent version for the download_url below "download_url": "https://github.com/CozmycDev/PK-SandSpout/releases", // download page for the addon, can be a releases page or direct download
+    "source_url": "https://github.com/CozmycDev/PK-SandSpout/", // information page for the addon
+    "min_mc_version": "1.16.5", // the lowest MC version the above version is known to support "max_mc_version": "1.21.1", // the highest MC version the above version is known to support "min_pk_version": "", // the lowest PK version the above version is known to support "max_pk_version": "" // the highest PK version the above version is known to support }
 ```